-Trnovo 1 to Trnovo 2 (Slalom Site) – An excellent challenging, continuous G4 alpine river section.
+Trnovo 1 to Trnovo 2 (The Slalom Section) – An excellent challenging, continuous G4 alpine river section.
 Powerful and fast, it contains multiple line choices and is a joy to run when you are on your game.
 However, if in doubt make sure you have safety cover to prevent an accident spilling over into the G5/6 section directly below this (section not mentioned here as beyond my ability and the site of several fatalities).
 Considering there is a warning about the upcoming G5/6 section at the top of the slalom site you would be forgiven for expecting an obvious get out and further warning before the danger but it isn’t clear and is worth inspecting the narrow cobbled ramp that constitutes the egress.
 Not advisable to take on this section at high water unless you really know what you are doing…

 Otona to Napoleonov Most (The Abseil Section) – In my opinion, the section most misrepresented by the existing river information.
 At medium or high levels, so almost all of May and early June, this is a fairly continuous G4 section, rarely dropping below G3 until the final 500m or so.
 At 60 on the gauge in Kobarid this is high quality G4, powerful whitewater with drops, boulder gardens and a gorged in feel throughout and a great section (if you are expecting this!!!).
 I have heard it becomes easier in lower water but be careful not to underestimate it.
 Bear in mind it is a long steep walk down to the get in.
 There are various take-outs for the Kobarid campsites but the main egress is below the final gorge and road bridge on a rocky beach on river left.